CodingForChange/15maisbndes/README.md

 As 15+ do BNDES
 =======================

-Uma análise dos dados das top 15 empresas beneficiadas por investimentos diretos do BNDES em 2010 e 2011
+Uma análise dos dados das top 15 empresas beneficiadas por investimentos diretos do BNDES nos dois últimos anos

 Licença
 ---------